-We have a clear commitment to make a real impact on human health and have an industry-leading track record on access to reach patients.
+We have a clear commitment to make a real impact on human health and have an industry-leading track record on ensuring product access for patients.
 Getting the balance right between responsible pricing and sustainable business is fundamental.

-We develop pricing strategies based on country-specific circumstances and recognise the need to balance health budgets.
-In high-income countries, we apply a value-based approach to balance reward for innovation with affordability and price our medicines according to the benefit we bring to patients and health systems, measured by clinical, economic and social outcomes.
+Based on country-specific circumstances, we develop pricing strategies, which recognise the need to balance health budgets.
+We apply a value-based approach to balance reward for innovation with affordability; and price our medicines according to the benefit they bring to patients and health systems, measured by clinical, economic and social outcomes.
+To establish the added value of our medicines and vaccines, we compare our offer to what is already available for patients and generate evidence from clinical trials and in real-world settings.